Conformer: Combining CNNs and Transformers for Speech Recognition

 | Decoder output | (B, L_text, vocab_size) |

-The key insight is that the sequence length shrinks early (at the subsampler) and then stays constant all the way through the Conformer stack — this is what makes the self-attention computationally feasible.
+The key insight is that the sequence length shrinks early (at the subsampler) — this is what makes the self-attention computationally feasible and then stays constant all the way through the Conformer stack.
 The model dimension d_model is similarly fixed throughout, acting as a consistent “information highway” between modules.

 Leave a Comment